Cabbage Soup With Andouille Sausage

 The recipe starts with caramelizing the onions and cabbage to bring out their sweetness.
 These flavors are a match made in heaven, especially with that browning magic going on!

 The inclusion of andouille sausage gives just the right spice and smoky flavor.
-Boiling the sausage in water for a few minutes before adding it to the soup helps reduce the fat and smokey flavor.
+Boiling the sausage in water for a few minutes before adding it to the soup helps reduce the fat and smoky flavor.

 Next, green beans, carrots, tomatoes, concentrated bouillon, seasonings, bay leaves, and water are added to the cabbage mixture.
 Then simmer, partially covering the pot, cooking for 1 hour with occasional stirring.